priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 agents, actions, observations and rewards as their main components.
 In a network, these components are often placed on different nodes.
 For example, collecting observations and training an agent often happen at different locations in the network.
-To associate these RL components with :code:`Nodes`, the abstraction of user applications is used.
+To associate these RL components with :code:`Node`\ s, the abstraction of user applications is used.
 The following applications inherit from a general :code:`RlApplication`: